mydatastory/sql_intro_class/_episodes/prog_R.md

 ~~~
 SELECT personal || ' ' || family FROM Person WHERE id='dyer'; DROP TABLE Survey; SELECT '';
 ~~~
-{: .sql}

-If we execute this,
-it will erase one of the tables in our database.
+If we execute this, it will erase one of the tables in our database.

 This is called an [SQL injection attack]({{ site.github.url }}/reference.html#sql-injection-attack), and it has been used to attack thousands of programs over the years.
-In particular,
-many web sites that take data from users insert values directly into queries without checking them carefully first.
+In particular, many web sites that take data from users insert values directly into queries without checking them carefully first.
 A very [relevant XKCD](https://xkcd.com/327/) that explains the dangers of using raw input in queries a little more succinctly:

 ![relevant XKCD](https://imgs.xkcd.com/comics/exploits_of_a_mom.png)